olliephillips/octogon/README.md

 ### An automatic file upload utility for Octoprint/Octopi

-Octogon is a simple command line utility which will montior a single folder on your local file system for the addition/modification of stl and gcode extension files and automatically copy them to your Octopi so they appear in your files list.
+Octogon is a simple command line utility which will monitor a single folder on your local file system for the addition/modification of ```.stl``` and ```.gcode``` extension files and automatically copy them to your Octopi so they appear in your files list.

-Octogon used SSH secure copy to move the files rather than Octoprint's REST Api and is very fast.
-Files are copied to the watched folder so they will automatically appear in your file list with no browser refresh required.
+Octogon uses SSH secure copy to move the files rather than Octoprint's REST Api and is very fast.
+Files are copied to the ```watched``` folder so they will automatically appear in your file list with no browser refresh required.

 ### Usage